Tours of Cabrenç from Serralongue

 Off the marked trail

-(14) There are a few paint marks at the entrance to the path.
-Climb the rocky outcrop and climb onto the first rock on the left to enjoy the beautiful wooded landscape of Vallespir.
+(14) There are a few paint marks at the start of the path.
+Climb the rocky outcrop and ascend the first rock on the left to take in the beautiful wooded landscape of the Vallespir.

-(14) Continue right on the track.
-Pass two sharp bends on this track, which then heads generally west.
-Pay attention.
-After a series of small, insignificant bends, before the track turns left (south-west) and crosses the Ribera del Castell, look for a cairn on the right and other cairns below.
+(14) Continue to the right along the track.
+Pass two tight bends on this track, which then heads generally west.
+Take care.
+After a series of minor bends, before the track turns left (south-west) and crosses the Ribera del Castell, look out for a cairn on the right and other cairns further down.

 Cairns, old yellow markings, traces of blue and red paint

-(16) Descend to the right, heading due north, into the forest via a winding path that is well marked and lined with stones on both sides.
-Be sure to look for one of the markings indicated above.
+Head down to the right, due north, through the forest along a well-marked, winding path lined with stones on both sides.
+You must spot one of the markings indicated above.

 ** Cross two fords on the Ribera del Castell.
-Then cross two fords on the Còrrec (talweg), then the Ribera del Castell twice more.
-Finally, rejoin a very nice, good path in the forest.
-After a few passages under and over trees across the path, join a track and a footbridge on the left.
+Then cross two fords on the Còrrec (thalweg), followed by the Ribera del Castell twice more.
+Finally, rejoin a very pretty and good path through the forest.
+After a few sections under and over trees across the path, reach a track and a footbridge on the left.

-(17) Cross it and continue along the track on the left bank of the Ribera del Castell (Castle River).
-At the end of the track, you will reach the start of a road at Can Pelat (Pelat's house).
-Be careful: do not follow the road.
+(17) Cross it and continue along the track on the left bank of the Ribera del Castell (River of the Castle).
+At the end of the track, you’ll reach the start of a road at Can Pelat (Pelat’s place).
+Take care: do not follow the road.

-(18) Immediately turn left into the forest and follow the beautiful, steep path.
-You will come to a road/track.
-Continue along this, pass Cal Cassou (lodge, very beautiful spot) and continue for another 50 metres or so.
+(18) Head straight up to the left, into the forest, along the very pretty and steep path.
+You’ll reach a road/track.
+Continue along this, passing Cal Cassou (lodges, a very beautiful spot), and carry on for another fifty metres or so.
 Please note: do not follow the road.

-(19) Turn left onto a small path, running parallel to and above this road/track, to reach the first crossroads on the circular route.
+(19) Turn left onto a small path running parallel to, and above, this road/track to reach the first junction of the circular route.

-(1) Continue to the right, in the opposite direction to the outward journey, and return to the car park (S/E).
-Check if the bistro/bar/small grocery shop is open, as it's a nice place to stop at the end of the hike*.
+(1) Carry on to the right, in the opposite direction to the outward journey, and head back to the car park (S/E).
+Check if the bistro-bar-small grocery shop is open; it’s worth a visit at the end of the walk *.

 Waypoints